The road to the Portuguese citizenship

 d.
 Not have been sentenced for a crime with a punishment of 3 years or more.

 e.
-Connection to the national community; (This is a very subjective requirement in which all connections with Portugal count (ex: flights to Portugal, the prove you used to renew your Golden Visa residence permits, portuguese tax identification numbers, public health insurance (SNS), portuguese bank account, the Golden Visa residence permit itself, etc…).
-There is no magic formula to comply with this requirement.
-It is subjectively decided by the competent entity (IRN).
+Connection to the national community.
+This is a very subjective requirement in which all connections with Portugal will be considered like for example: flights to Portugal, Portuguese NIF, public health insurance (SNS), Portuguese bank account, the Golden Visa residence permit itself, owning property, utility bills, tax returns etc. There is no magic formula to comply with this requirement.

 As per the recent news regarding the amendments carried out in the Portuguese Investment Program (Golden Visa Portugal), we would like to inform you that last Friday the final regulation was approved by the Portuguese Government (Decree Law no. 14/2021 the 12th of February).

 The main changes of the Portuguese Golden Visa program are:

 1M euros capital transfer option will increase of the amount of the threshold to 1,5M euros capital transfer.

 350.000,00 euros or more capital transfer for acquisition of units of investment funds or venture capital funds option will increase of the amount of the threshold to 500.000,00 euros capital transfer.

 Acquisition of Real Estate for housing of 500.000,00 euros or more and acquisition and restoration work of Real Estate for housing of the amount of 350.000,00 euros or more options.
 Properties for residential purpose to be eligible need to be purchased in regions with low population density or at the Islands of Madeira and Azores.
 To check the low population density areas please click here (page 2–4).